 Students who are assigned an in-school suspension shall be removed from their regular classes and supervised by school personnel in a time-out room within our school's office.
 Schoolwork for the day(s) missed in regular classes may be turned in (on time) for credit.
-A re-admission conference between the suspended student and the principal must be held before the student can return to class.
+A re-admission conference between the suspended student and the dean of students may be held before the student can return to class.
 Parent attendance at the re-admission conference is strongly encouraged.